guyleonard/genomics_adventure/README.md

 ```

 #### Reference Data
-We will access the reference data from the National Center for Biotechnology Information (NCBI), check out the links below:
+We will access the reference data from the National Center for Biotechnology Information (NCBI), check out the links below by Ctrl or Cmd clicking the link to open in a new tab:

 [*Escherichia coli* str.
 K-12 substr.
 MG1655](https://www.ncbi.nlm.nih.gov/genome/167?genome_assembly_id=161521)